Networking in Managed Kubernetes

 Creating Internal DNS Zones (Private Cluster)

-Example configuration for our cluster "ctodev", which has the assigned range 10.20.0.0/22:
+Example configuration with our "ctodev" cluster, whose assigned range is 10.20.0.0/22:

-2. Add the following A records:
+Add the following A records:

-• For the Kubernetes API:
+For the Kubernetes API:

-• For internal services (via the nginx-internal Ingress):
+For internal services (via the

-• For secured services (via the nginx-external-secure Ingress):
+For secured services (via the

-Tutorial: Deploy Your First Application
+Tutorial: Deploying Your First Application

 Follow our detailed guide to learn how to expose an application using an Ingress.